bmoazen/Bikesharing/README.md

 # Bikesharing
 ## Overview of the Analysis
 In this analysis, we were tasked with using Tableau to look into investing in a bikesharing venture in the city of Des Moines, Iowa.
 To aid us in our decision-making, we pulled data from the New York [Citi Bike System Data](https://ride.citibikenyc.com/system-data) page, which contains donwloadable files of Citi Bike tip data.
-For this analysis, we looked at data taken in August of 2019.
+Here, we looked at data taken in August of 2019.
 We used python to put the data into the desired data types and then utilized Tableau for the visualization.
 <br />
 ## Resources
 VS Code<br />